almarklein/faq-div/site/faq.md

 markdown this is `### a heading`.

 The answer to the question is usually formatted with paragraphs (`<p>`), but it does not have to be.
-Any other elements, like images can also be used.
+Any other elements (e.g. images) can also be used.

 ### How do I load the FAQ-div library on my page?